-- To log in to Dashlane using the Web app, first provide your Dashlane email address and click on Log in.
+- To log in to Dashlane using the web app, first enter your Dashlane email address and click on Log in.

-- Now open your two-factor authentication app on your mobile device.
+- Now open the two-factor authentication app on your mobile device.

-- Copy the 6-digit code shown in your two-factor authentication app into the Security code field in the Web app.
+- Copy the 6-digit code shown there into the Security code field in the web app.

 - Finally, enter your Master Password in the first field, then choose a name for this computer or device if you wish (e.g. My laptop, Jim's computer) and click Log in.